EU Commission chief appeals to Russia over Moldova

 Russia has flexed its muscles less over Moldova and Georgia than it did last year over Ukraine's plans to sign up for an association agreement with the EU.

-Under Russian pressure, Ukraine's president at the time spurned the pact.
-But that sparked that protests that toppled him and led to the crisis in which Russia annexed Crimea and pro-Russian separatists have risen up in east Ukraine.
+Under Russian pressure, Ukraine's president at the time spurned the pact, but this sparked protests which toppled him and fueled the crisis in which Russia annexed Crimea and pro-Russian separatists rose up in east Ukraine.

-Russian Deputy Foreign Minister Grigory Karasin signalled Moscow's displeasure to Moldovan Prime Minister Iurie Leanca during talks on Tuesday, warning of "complications" in economic ties and a "serious test for them."
+Deputy Foreign Minister Grigory Karasin signaled Russia's displeasure to Moldovan Prime Minister Iurie Leanca during talks on Tuesday, warning of "complications" in economic ties and a "serious test for them."

-Similarly, Russian Foreign Ministry spokesman Alexander Lukashevich warned Georgia last month of "possible consequences" of signing the agreement with the EU.

 FEARS OF RUSSIAN RETALIATION